WAGT-CD: Current WAGT-CD license

 In September 2015, Gray announced its purchase of the television properties of Schurz Communications, including WAGT.
 Gray proposed to merge the two stations' operations at WRDW's facilities (replacing a previous shared services agreement with Media General), and offer WAGT's broadcast spectrum during the FCC's upcoming spectrum reallocation auction.
-Gray could not legally own both WRDW and WAGT; FCC rules do not allow one entity to own two of the four highest-rated stations in a market, and Augusta had only five full-power stations—not enough to legally permit a duopoly in any event.
+Gray could not legally retain both WRDW and WAGT.
+Not only do FCC rules bar one entity to own two of the four highest-rated stations in a market, but Augusta had only five full-power stations—not enough to legally permit a duopoly in any event.
 To solve the problem, Gray had proposed a waiver in which it would shut down WAGT upon closure of the deal.
 In January 2016, Gray requested special temporary authority to immediately move WRDW-CD to WAGT's operating facility, which would have its power reduced for the low-power parameters of WRDW-CD.
 As it would cause interference, Gray stated that WAGT would simultaneously discontinue its full-power signal, essentially replacing it with WRDW-CD.
 This request implied that Gray intended to transfer the WAGT intellectual unit (programming, NBC affiliation and staff) to the low-power signal upon the completion of its purchase, as low-power stations are not subject to FCC duopoly rules.
 On February 1, 2016, the station's call letters changed to WAGT-CD.

 The FCC approved the sale of Schurz's television properties to Gray on February 12, 2016, and approved Gray's waiver for the duopoly restrictions concerning WRDW and WAGT.
 However, it ordered Gray to continue operating WAGT through the auction.
 Gray went on with its plans to end the SSA and JSA with Media General.
 In response, Media General sought an injunction restricting removal of the JSA or sale of the station after accusing Gray of violating the agreement.
 The injunction was granted, only to be struck down by the Supreme Court of Georgia on March 23, 2016.
 At the auction, Gray sold WAGT's broadcast spectrum for $40,763,036.
 The FCC stated that WAGT would not share spectrum with another channel, and would instead go off the air.

 On May 31, 2017, Gray Television returned WAGT's full-power license to the FCC.
 WAGT-CD then moved to WAGT's former operating facilities, dropped Yootoo America programming, and took over WAGT's intellectual property, talent, NBC affiliation, and syndicated programming.
 The change was implemented in a way that did not require most over-the-air viewers to rescan their sets in order to keep watching the station.
 On-air operations remained unchanged.
 Gray estimated that only five percent of WAGT's over-the-air audience lost access to NBC with the move to low power.